JackyLee2002/day13-parking-lot-frontend/README.md

 Make the css inline within Parking Lot using MUI to achieve that goal

 Now make it so that the parking Lots are flexed horizontally instead of vertically

+###
+make it so that each of the 3 parking lots in the parking lots group take 30% of the width and within each parking lot, make sure each slot can fit the text
+Change it so that after park or fetch, call the get /parking-lots api again to update the new UI states